jrandleman/Heist-Scheme/README.md

    %In = %in = number (coerced to inexact)
    %.#n = number (with <#> digits of precision)
    %#n = number (in base <#>)
-   -> IE: "%e2.5n": use 5 digits of precision & mk exact binary
+   -> IE: "%e2.5n": use 5 digits of precision & mk exact in binary
    ----------------------------------------------------------------------
    %s = display string
    %ws = write string